 – Pineapples can be found all over the city as a symbol of hospitality.

-- The first official battle of the Civil War occured at Fort Sumter, just off the coast of Charleston.
+– The first official battle of the Civil War occurred at Fort Sumter, just off the coast of Charleston.

 – Charleston serves as one of the major cruise ports in America.